What Are the Different Types of Dentists & Dental Specialties?

 According to the NHS report for 2021, the annual salaries for dentists are as follows:

-How to apply for dental specialty training in the UK if you graduated in dentistry at a European university?
+How do you apply for dental speciality training in the UK if you have graduated from a European university with a degree in dentistry?

 From 1st January 2021 until 1st January 2023, GDC (General Dental Council) will recognise EEA-qualified dentists “under a near-automatic system”.
-This means that if you apply for GDC registration in this period, you will not sit any exams.
+This means that if you apply for GDC registration during this period, you will not sit for any exams.
 As of today that is still the case.

 This doesn’t mean that your degree will not be recognised!